 Beech Lodge School is a unique attachment-focused, trauma-informed small independent specialist school for pupils aged 7-18.
 We provide an alternative educational experience which is different from and additional to that found in traditional mainstream school, for children who may have been failed by mainstream education and have needs that are difficult to meet in a conventional school setting.
 All of our pupils have social and emotional difficulties, the majority have been in the care system and have a range of needs including attachment and trauma related difficulties, anxiety and specific learning difficulties.

 At Beech Lodge School we provide a safe, secure, welcoming and happy community.
 We seek to develop each individual to their full potential, academically, emotionally and socially so they can learn, achieve and prepare themselves for future independent lives.
 Our approach is holistic, nurturing and based on the Dan Hughes' PACE model, which is rooted in attachment theory.
-We scaffold a child's development and provide frameworks and support so the child can learn new skills.
+Pupils are grouped not just according to their academic pathways but also to their social and emotional needs and staffed accordingly.
+Pastoral times punctuate the day and we scaffold a child's development and provide frameworks and support so the child can learn new skills.
 There are many practical, hands-on activities that help our pupils develop knowledge and skills, resulting in increased self-confidence and enabling them to be ready for independent futures, all supported by individual programmes and planning.

 - Understand how trauma and attachment affects the child’s brain and development and is shown through their actions and behaviours.
 Not what is wrong with them but what has happened to them.

 - Are able to interpret the child's action correctly.

 - Emotionally resilient to be able to remain child centred in the face of challenging behaviour.